What Is Laser Engraving And How Does It Work?

 2. If the laser settings are not accurately adjusted (intensity, temperature, distance) or if the surface of the workpiece is uneven, the material may be damaged.

-3. Serious burns is focal point that can occur if a person accidentally comes into contact with the Laser Engraver.
+3. Serious burns are the focal point that can occur if a person accidentally comes into contact with the Laser Engraver.
 Extreme care must be taken to avoid injury.